7 Soccer Tactics All Coaches Must Know (Win More Games)

-Often derided and looked down upon as a throw back to a more primitive age of soccer, there is nothing wrong with playing a long ball style of play if it works for you and your team.
+Often derided and looked down upon as a throw back to a more primitive age of soccer, there's nothing wrong with playing a long ball style of play if it works for you and your team.

 Burnley in the Premier League are a perfect example of a small team punching above their weight who use this tactic to great effect.

-In the past the long ball used to be used by quite defensive-minded teams who punted the ball forward to a huge and physical striker who would try and take the ball down and bring their teammates into play.
+In the past, the long ball was used by defensive-minded teams who punted the ball forward to a physical striker who would try and take the ball down and bring their teammates into play.

 Alternatively, the ball would be hoofed forward for a pacey striker or winger to get on the end of and hopefully fashion out a chance for themselves.

 While these teams of the past used to be primarily known for their negative, defensive soccer, nowadays we even see technically proficient teams using this tactic.